LocalStack LogoLocalStack Icon

 Image of LocalStack CI Analytics dashboard

 Check out our documentation on getting started with CI Analytics.
-The feature is in private beta, and you can reach out to us to get early access!
+The feature is in private preview, and you can reach out to us to get early access!

 All-new LocalStack Desktop Application